DDF95/cineforum-bot/README.md

 Contributions to the project are welcome!
 If you have any suggestions, bug reports, or improvements, please open an issue or submit a pull request.

 ## To-do
-1. Settings:
-   - welcome message (yes/no);
-   - welcome message text in html;
-   - unified movie list or one list per user;
-   - /choose command available only to admins (yes/no);
-   - /delete command available only to admins (yes/no);
-2. /info command: show information about the group (same as welcome message);
-3. Some sort of integration with JustWatch.
+1. Some sort of integration with JustWatch.
+2. Data management overhaul (as of now it's messy, with two `JSONs` and a `config.ini`).
+3. Some code must be simplified (looking at you, `delete_movies.py`).